PolideaInternal/beam/sdks/java/io/snowflake/README.md

         --schema=<SNOWFLAKE SCHEMA>
         --table=<SNOWFLAKE TABLE IN DATABASE>
         --query=<IF NOT TABLE THEN QUERY>
-        --integrationName=<SNOWFLAKE INTEGRATION NAME>
+        --storageIntegration=<SNOWFLAKE STORAGE INTEGRATION NAME>
-        --externalLocation=<GCS LOCATION STARTING WITH gs://...>
+        --stagingBucketName=<GCS BUCKET NAME>
         --runner=<DirectRunner/DataflowRunner>
         --project=<FOR DATAFLOW RUNNER: GCP PROJECT NAME>
-        --tempLocation=<FOR DATAFLOW RUNNER: GCS TEMP LOCATION STARTING WITH gs://...
+        --tempLocation=<FOR DATAFLOW RUNNER: GCS TEMP LOCATION STARTING WITH gs://...>
         --region=<FOR DATAFLOW RUNNER: GCP REGION>
         --appName=<OPTIONAL: DATAFLOW JOB NAME PREFIX
     "
 ```

-It is possible to add integrationName and externalLocation directly to the Pipeline.
+It is possible to add storageIntegration and stagingBucketName directly to the Pipeline.

 The other option is to create tests directly in this project using JUnit4, similar to [those](https://gitlab.polidea.com/snowflake-beam/snowflake/blob/master/src/test/java/com/polidea/snowflake/test/BatchWriteTest.java).
 Then run: